Everything You Read, Makes You A Better Musician.

 You can find the book here

-Tying in to the famous Zen saying: “Through one thing, know ten thousand things”, I want to show how you can use the knowledge and insights from 1 field of study to your advantage in other fields of study.
+Tying into the famous Zen saying: “Through one thing, know ten thousand things”, I want to show how you can use the knowledge and insights from 1 field of study to your advantage in other fields of study.

-In this particular case, I want to show you how the important lessons, points and insights on the book on how to become a millionaire, also apply to how to become a fantastic musician.
+In this particular case, I want to show you how the important lessons, points, and insights on the book on how to become a millionaire, also apply to how to become a fantastic musician.

 - Your income can only grow to the extent you do.

-In other words: becoming a millionaire is as much about mastering mental processes, as it is about hard work, planning and goal setting.
+In other words: becoming a millionaire is as much about mastering mental processes, as it is about hard work, planning, and goal setting.

-By the same token: the level of your musicianship is dependent upon how well you manage your time, your thoughts, your belief systems, your opinions, your internal programming, your courage, you willingness to make mistakes, and upon the story you tell yourself… as much as it is dependent upon how much and how focused you practice.
+By the same token: the level of your musicianship is dependent upon how well you manage your time, your thoughts, your belief systems, your opinions, your internal programming, your courage, your willingness to make mistakes, and upon the story you tell yourself… as much as it is dependent upon how much and how focused you practice.